d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex4/currency-view/README.md

 >**2021-09-22**:
 >As of today, SAP Analytics Cloud must not access any table directly in SAP Data Warehouse Cloud due to security boundaries.
 That applies also for the currency conversion relevant tables such as **TUCRR (Rates)**, **TCURX (Precisions)**, **TCURV (Configurations)**, **TCURF (Prefactors)**.
+>

-As a intermediate workaround you have to wrap the tables as views and declare them in the usage of the Currency Conversion function, e.g.
+>As a intermediate workaround you have to wrap the tables as views and declare them in the usage of the Currency Conversion function.
+>**Please note that this will change in the upcomming releases**.
+There it is planned that Currency Conversion can be configured centrally per space.

 ```javascript
 CONVERT_CURRENCY(